momentohq/client-sdk-javascript/examples/README.md

 ## Running the request-coalescing example

+If your application has traffic patterns that result in a high number of concurrent requests to Momento, it is possible that the nodejs event loop can become overwhelmed and cause the observed client-side latencies to rise drastically.
+Sometimes this results in client-side timeouts even when the server-side latencies are very low.

+If your application may have a lot of duplicate requests, one solution is to de-duplicate the requests (aka request coalescing).
+With a tiny bit of code it's pretty easy to ensure that only one copy of each duplicate request actually goes out onto the network.
+This can reduce the amount of work that ends up in the node.js event loop, and dramatically improve the performance of your application.

 This repo includes a request-coalescer, to allow you to experiment with performance in your environment based on different configurations.